acgd-webdev-3/animal-rescue-website-ux/README.md

 ## Overview

 We need to plan out the animal rescue website before a single line of code can be written.
-So do the UX research—you’ll be graded on the completeness of your UX as Jed would expect.
+So do the UX research—you’ll be graded on the completeness of your UX as expected in you IxD class.

 Create 1 InVision board with the following pieces of information: